 Participants may contribute up to 75% of their annual compensation received as an employee, as defined in the Plan and subject to Internal Revenue Code limitations.
 Participant contributions may be made on a pretax basis, or participants may elect to make contributions on an after-tax basis, subject to limitations outlined in the Plan.
+Effective January 1, 2020 participants may also elect to make contributions on an after-tax "Roth" basis.
 Participants who are at least age 50 may make an additional "catch-up" contribution subject to IRC limitations.
 Participants may also contribute funds from another qualified retirement plan ("rollover" contributions), subject to certain requirements.
 The Company makes matching contributions equal to 50% of the first 6% of such participant's contributions.

 The Company also makes contributions to the Plan under agreements with certain employee bargaining groups.
 These contributions, referred to as profit sharing contributions in the agreements, may be based on a percentage of employee earnings or a fixed amount per hour worked by the employee.
 The Company makes annual contributions based on the union agreement requirements.
-During 2019, the Company made a profit sharing contribution of \$190 thousand.
+During 2020, the Company made a profit sharing contribution of \$70 thousand.